Duck Commander: Podcasts

 Several podcasts have been produced about or by Duck Commander and the Robertson family.
 Including Unashamed by Phil, Jase, and Alan Robertson, The Duck Call Room hosted by Si, Martin, and Godwin, and WHOA That's Good Podcast by Sadie Robertson.

 Sports and sponsorships

 Duck Commander 500

-In 2014, Duck Commander was the title sponsor of the Duck Commander 500, a NASCAR Sprint Cup Series stock car race held at Texas Motor Speedway in Fort Worth, Texas which had been previously sponsored by Samsung, DirecTV, Radio Shack, National Rifle Association, and others.
+In 2014, Duck Commander was the title sponsor of the Duck Commander 500, a NASCAR Sprint Cup Series stock car race held at Texas Motor Speedway in Fort Worth, Texas which had been previously sponsored by Samsung, DirecTV, Radio Shack, the National Rifle Association of America, and others.
 It was replaced by O'Reilly Auto Parts in 2017.

 Duck Commander Independence Bowl

-Duck Commander also purchased in 2014 the naming rights for college football's Independence Bowl, held each year in Shreveport, Louisiana.
+Duck Commander purchased in 2014 the naming rights for college football's Independence Bowl, held each year in Shreveport, Louisiana.